Chocolate Cherry Thumbprint Cookies

 - In a large mixing bowl cream butter and sugar together until light and fluffy.
 Mix in eggs, one at a time.
 Add vanilla and mix until combined.
 Add cocoa, salt, baking soda, baking powder and flour.
 Mix until combined.

-- Roll dough into 2 in. balls.
+- Roll dough into 1 ½ inch balls.
 Place on greased baking sheet or baking sheet lined with parchment paper.
 Press thumb into center of cookie to make a well.
 Place two cherries in each cookie.

-- Bake at 350 degrees for 12 minutes.
+- Bake at 350 degrees Fahrenheit for 10-12 minutes.
 Cool on baking sheet 2 minutes.
 Remove to wire rack to finish cooling.

-- Melt chocolate Candiquik according to package directions.
+- Melt chocolate almond bark according to package directions.
 Drizzle over cookies.
 Let the chocolate set and serve immediately or store in an air tight container.

 Leave a Comment